 The deal terms also should establish a dividing line between transition time provided by the seller and billable work.
 The seller should not accept a deal that requires him or her to perform billable work for free.
 In CPA firm sales, the buyer typically buys the practice's fixed assets and intangible assets, not the seller's free billable labor.
 If the buyer needs the seller to perform billable work after the sale, the buyer should pay the seller based on an agreed-upon percentage of the billed and collected work performed by the seller after the sale, or an agreed-upon hourly rate.
+The amount to be paid to the seller for billable work should be in addition to the purchase price for the CPA firm.

-The amount to be paid to All-cash deals are more common than many might expect, but buyers often seek to pay lower purchase prices because of the increased risk they incur.
+All-cash deals are more common than many might expect, but buyers often seek to pay lower purchase prices because of the increased risk they incur.